Action Verb Lists

 Jump!
 Shout!
 Run!
 Action verbs, also known as dynamic verbs, are words that are action-packed.
 In a sentence, action verbs contain important information.
 They express a physical action performed by the subject, like singing or dancing.
 Action verbs are not to be confused with state verbs, or stative verbs.
 These verbs refer to a state of being or feeling, such as knowing or remembering.
 Some verbs can function either as an action or state verb depending on the context.
 (For example, the verb “to see” can describe an action, “I see you,” or describe a mental state, “I see what you’re saying”).
 To determine whether or not a word is an action verb, consider if it is something a person, animal, or thing can do.
 VocabularySpellingCity is here to help make practicing action verb lists fun and engaging for all students!
-The following table shows the difference between an action verb and state verb.
+The following table shows the difference between an action verb and state verb

 Action Verb vs. State Verb Examples

 |Action Verb||She kicks the ball.|

 An action verb can function as a transitive verb or an intransitive verb.
 Transitive verbs require a direct object, something or someone, to receive the action of the verb.
 When using transitive verbs, one answers the question “to what” or “to whom” For example, in the sentence “She paints the picture,” “paints” is the transitive verb and “picture” is the direct object.
 The question “What does she paint?” can be answered by the direct object, “the picture.”
 Intransitive verbs, however, do not have a direct object, such as the sentence “She paints.”
 Word study helps students master their action verb lists through copious practice and repetition.